boscoddo/Project-3-Linux-Server-Configuration/README.md

 # Project 3: Linux Server Configuration
 ## Description
 This project was to configure a Linux Web Server to host my web Sports Catalog application that I created in Project 2.
+Software that I that installed for this project includes Linux Ubuntu, python, PostgreSQL, git, Apache, ufw, apt, finger, and libapache2-mod-wsgi-py3

 ## Linux Configurations
 - The Linux server instance that I selected is Amazon Lightsail.